-As an experienced advocate and fearless leader, Jeff heads all aspects of Blue Planet’s work to champion scalable policies and programs that transform Hawaii’s energy systems to clean, renewable energy solutions.
+As an experienced advocate and fearless leader, Jeff heads overall organizational management, direction, and decisionmaking on Blue Planet’s work to champion scalable policies and programs that transform Hawaii’s energy systems to clean, renewable energy solutions.
 Jeff’s work with Blue Planet included a successful campaign to make Hawaii the first state in the nation with a 100% renewable energy mandate.
 Additional accomplishments in policy advocacy include working to pass legislation that requires that all new homes use solar water heaters, sets a binding cap on Hawaii’s greenhouse gas emissions, establishes a carbon tax on fossil fuel imports, requires returnable deposits on all beverage containers, establishes curbside recycling on Oahu, and increases the funding of natural resources through tourism taxes.

 Jeff received a Master’s of Science degree in engineering from the University of Illinois at Urbana-Champaign studying decision theory.
 He blends a deep understanding of engineering and politics with good humor to help drive systemic change.
 Jeff is an irreverent optimist and has accepted the challenge of solving our planet’s greatest threat: climate change.